pete-otaqui/deckard/README.md

 As you might gather, you need to start by creating animation functions.

-### Why do I have to create custom animation functions?
+### Why don't I use the Web Animations API directly?

 Deckard uses "function currying", so that you don't need to pass in an element in order to create animations or animation groups (normally you do need to do